albar965/littlenavmap-manual/src/en/SCENERY.rst

 real current year and month.
 This is calculated while loading the scenery library and saved in X-Plane scenery library database.

-VOR stations come with their own declination values which might differ from the calculated declination values in their environment as mentioned above.
+VOR stations come with their own calibrated declination values which might differ from the calculated declination values in their environment as mentioned above.